Local organizations team up to help the homeless community

 “So, we really try to get out and try to build relationships with people will try to connect with them,” said Lowe.

-Lowe, he says since the hot temperature started in Sedgwick county, he and his team have been working non- stop.
+Lowe says since the hot temperature started in Sedgwick County, he and his team have been working non-stop.

 “Make sure that they’re aware of our shelters, make sure that they understand all of the resources that are available in the community,” said Lowe.

-Police officers from the Wichita homeless outreach team or hot team have also increase the number of hours they are out patrolling the streets.
+HOT members have also increased the number of hours they are out patrolling the streets.

 Spending 10 hours a day on the streets making sure no individual suffers from heat exhaustion.